broadinstitute/tissue_purifier/docs/source/getting_started.rst

-Negative results are also interesting because they suggest that the task at hand *can not* be solved based on tissue structure alone (cell-type label and spatial coordinates).
+Negative results are also interesting because they suggest that the task at hand *can not* be solved based on cellular co-arrangement alone (i.e. cell-type labels and spatial coordinates).
-In this cases more information (for example histopathology imaging) might be necessary to define the tissue micro-environments.
+In the latter case, more information (for example histopathology imaging) might be necessary to define the tissue micro-environments.